MikeDigitize/JSFundamentals/README.md

 }
 ```

 After the compilation stage the <code>x</code> variable declared with var is hoisted but the <code>y</code> variable declared with let is not.
 When executed <code>x</code> has been declared but not yet given its value, <code>y</code> however has not been declared and an attempt to access it will throw an error.
-The area above the let declaration is known as the overly dramatic sounding <code>temporal dead zone</code>.
+The area above the let declaration is known as the dramatic sounding <code>temporal dead zone</code>.

 ### Summary